MesSer1024/MesserSmash/releases/_readme.txt

 All abilities except movement costs energy, energy is recharged while playing.
 Survive against the mobs in the arena and get the highest score!

+The amazing music is from OpenGameArt.com.
+Named "Art - Szymon Matuszewski (matuszewskisy@gmail.com)" The SoundFX is 8bit gunloop explosion by Luke.RUSTLTD (http://www.rustltd.com/)